 Among the three models used for arriving at two stage regression models at each of the six weeks pwh and also for fortnightly predictions Model II was found to be promising.
 In the case of two stage models obtained for sixth week pwh using Model II, a substantial degree of precision was obtained.
-The predictability of this model was found to be 73 % ($\overline{R}^2 = 0.71$).
-The predictability of the models obtained for fourth and fifth weeks pwh were 77 % ($\overline{R}^2 = 0.74$).
+The predictability of this model was found to be 73 % ($R^2 = 0.71$).
+The predictability of the models obtained for fourth and fifth weeks pwh were 77 % ($\bar{R}^2 = 0.74$).
 Predicted values of fifth and sixth week's pwh were the explanatory variables of this model.
-Model obtained for third week pwh, had a coefficient of determination of 0.81 ($\overline{R}^2 = 0.79$).
+Model obtained for third week pwh, had a coefficient of determination of 0.81 ($\bar{R}^2 = 0.79$).
 In this model, predicted values of third and sixth weeks pwh were the explanatory variables.
 Predicted values of second, third and sixth week pwh were the independent variables of the model obtained for two weeks pwh.
-The predictability of this model was 0.85 ($\overline{R}^2 = 0.81$).
+The predictability of this model was 0.85 ($\bar{R}^2 = 0.81$).
 However maximum predictability was obtained for the model one-week pwh.
-It had a coefficient of determination of 0.89 ($\overline{R}^2 = 0.85$).
+It had a coefficient of determination of 0.89 ($\bar{R}^2 = 0.85$).

-Model obtained for third fortnight pwh had a coefficient of determination of 0.71 ($\mathbf{\bar{R}}^2 = 0.58$).
+Model obtained for third fortnight pwh had a coefficient of determination of 0.71 $(\tilde{R}^2 = 0.58)$.
 Total rainfall, relative humidity and logarithms of number of rainy days, maximum temperature and minimum temperature were the independent variables of this model.
 It could be noted that while total rainfall and logarithm of maximum temperature was found to have beneficial effects on grass yield, relative humidity, logarithms of number of rainy days and minimum temperature were detrimental to the yield.
-On the other hand predictability of the model obtained for second fortnight pwh was 75% ($\mathbf{\bar{R}}^2 = 0.68$).
+On the other hand predictability of the model obtained for second fortnight pwh was 75% ($\overline{R}^2 = 0.68$).
 In this model, number of rainy days, minimum temperature, logarithm of number of rainy days were the explanatory variables pertaining to the second fortnight pwh.
 Logarithm of minimum temperature pertaining to third fortnight pwh was an additional variable in this model.
-Model revealed that number of rainy days pertaining to second fortnight was beneficial for grass yield.
+Model revealed that number of rainy days pertaining to second fortnight was beneficial for grass yield whereas the remaining weather variables in the model had adverse effect on grass yield.
 The predictors of model obtained for one fortnight pwh were number of rainy days pertaining to first and second fortnight pwh, total rainfall and its logarithm pertaining to first fortnight pwh and logarithm of number of rainy days pertaining to second fortnight pwh.
 The coefficient of determination of this model was 0.76 ($\overline{R}^2 = 0.65$).
 Among these weather variables total rainfall pertaining to first fortnight and logarithm of number of rainy days pertaining to first fortnight pwh had adverse effect on grass yield.